 More than ever, all young people need positive coping, problem-solving, and communication skills.
 For children and teens who suffer from depression, anxiety, or anger or self-esteem issues, it is especially important to learn constructive ways to gain emotional strength and resilience.

-How our youth services can help.
+How our Children’s Center can help.

 We offer specialized treatment for two critical aspects of anxiety in young people: